digao-dalpiaz/DzHTMLText/README.md

    - New LINE tag
    - New VALIGN tag
    - New OFFSET tag
+   - Fixed MaxWidth to calc correct width size when using borders

 <details>
   <summary>Click here to view the entire changelog</summary>